aliaformo/registration-form/Readme.md

-# Registration Form
-Build a single-page responsive registration form
-## This is a task for I4GxZuri
+## 📝 This is a task for I4GxZuri
+### ✍ Instructions
+- Build a single-page responsive registration form using the desig

+🔧 Tools
+- Html 5
+- CSS 3
+- Visual Studio Code Editor
+- Git
+- GitHub repository
+- Github pages

-## Thank you I4GxZuri Team and Mentors
+#### ⭐ Thanks I4GxZuri Team and Mentors 🏅